SyedMohamedHyder/ansible/README.md

 Learn Ansible with me!

 The images in this repo are available in syedhyder1362k registry in DockerHub.
+An automated workflow has been deployed, which will build and push the images whenever a tag is created.
+You can have a look at it to learn more about how to automate the process.

 ```bash
 docker pull syedhyder1362k/ansible:python3.10.13